 The CT region is home to the most bio-diverse marine environments globally.
 The coral reefs that extend throughout the region create a biophysical connectivity between the CT6 marine areas further supporting the needs for the CTI-CFF institution.
 Concerted efforts are needed to address the numerous threats and issues that are common to the majority of the CT region.
-The vast majority of coral reef ecosystems in the CT region area considered to be under threat by local activities including overfishing, destructive fishing, marine pollution, deforestation and erosion, and coastal development.
-Fisheries face increasing pressure due to increasing global population and food demands as greater proportions of the regional populations move into middle-class status and external demand increases.
-Fisheries sustainability is affected by several drivers e.g. weak governance, socio-economic conditions, and ecosystem change.
+The vast majority of coral reef ecosystems in the CT region area considered to be under threat by illegal activities including overfishing, destructive fishing, marine pollution, deforestation and erosion, and coastal development.
+Fisheries face increasing pressure due to increasing global population and food demands.
+Fisheries sustainability is affected by several drivers e.g., weak governance, socio-economic conditions, and ecosystem change.

 A common threat to the health of coastal and marine ecosystems and to marine wildlife throughout the CT region is marine pollution; particularly plastics.
-Regionally, there is a lack of programs and policies to alleviate problems.
-Another issue in the CT region is the high vulnerability of coastal communities and the coastal and marine ecosystems to impacts from climate change (e.g. sea level rise, coral reef degradation following bleaching and impacts on fish stocks from ocean acidification) and extreme weather events.
+Regionally, there is a lack of programs and policies to alleviate these problems.
+Another issue in the CT region is the high vulnerability of coastal communities and the coastal and marine ecosystems to impacts from climate change (e.g., sea level rise, coral reef degradation following bleaching and impacts on fish stocks from ocean acidification) and extreme weather events.

 Societal pressures on the marine environment are evident by the sheer fact that one third of CT6 countries' populations live within 10 km of their respective coastlines.
-As a result of the proximity of the population with the coastal ecosystems, fisheries and marine resources - particularly iconic species such as whales, turtles, and sharks - are highly linked to social and cultural values.
-As fish account for the majority of dietary protein in most CT6 countries, small-scale local fisheries are disproportionately important in the social context.
+As a result of the proximity of the population with the coastal ecosystems, fisheries and marine resources - particularly iconic species such as whales, turtles, and sharks - are highly linked to social and cultural values (Christensen & Tull, 2014; Robert H., 2005; Tomoko & Kotaro, 2013).
+As fish account for the majority of dietary protein in most CT6 countries, small-scale local fisheries are important in the social context (Halim et al., 2019; Yamazaki et al., 2018).
 Food security issues related to declining fish stocks are partially alleviated by a shift from agricultural jobs to manufacturing and the service sector jobs in the younger generations.
 However, this shift to different sectors is resulting in a population growth and emergence of a larger middle class which can be expected to increase human demand for marine resources (e.g. marine-based "luxuries such as seafood, and tourism) and thereby increase social and environmental pressures on this sector.
-In addition to causing uncertainty for families and coastal communities, more recently, there is evidence of actual conflicts between different fishing fleet, and between communities and visiting fishers over access to the resources.
+(Berkes et al., 2006).
+In addition to causing uncertainty for families and coastal communities, more recently, there is evidence of actual conflicts between different fishing fleet, and between communities and visiting fishers over access to the resources (Bailey et al., 2008; Muawanah et al., 2012; Pomeroy et al., 2007).
 In the region, the growing focus on food security and maritime security also elevates the need to consider impacts on community well-being.